-Note: No other application should be listening on the BES port or errors will occur.
+NOTE: No other application should be listening on the BES port or errors will occur.

+9. Next a dialog prompts you for a location and port number for BES Web Reports.
+By default, it will use port 52312.

+BigFix Enterp rise Server - InstallShield Wizard  🗙 🗙 Web Repo BIGFIX The WWV WRoot folder below will be used as the Web Reports Server's root folder.
+To install t o a different folder, click Browse and select another folder. www C:\Program Files (x86)\BjgFix Enterprise\BES Server\BESReportsServer\www.ro Port: 52312 InstallShield - < B ack N ext > Cancel

-- 9 Next a dialog prompts you for a location and port number for BES Web Reports.
-By default, it will use port 80 unless there is already a service (such as Microsoft IIS) listening on port 80 on the local computer.
-In that case, we suggest you use port 52312. - 10 The BES Server installer then presents a window displaying the selected inventory of server components to be installed as well as some other installation programs to run.
+10. The BES Server installer then presents a window displaying the selected inventory of server components to be installed as well as some other installation programs to run.

-BigFix Enterprise Server - InstallShield Wiza ard 🗙 Information Please read the following text.
-Please review the installation parameters below ļ.
-The BES Server installer will perform the following operations: Install the BES Server's program files Install the BES Server service and other web server files Read in configuration settings from the Action Masthead Create a database and set up the tables for SQL Server Prompt you to change the SQL Server default 'sa' password (if applicable) Prompt you to create user logins for the BES Console (if running advanced installation) Prompt you to run the BES Diagnostics Tool to verify the installation Instal Shield < B ack N ext > Cancel
+BigFix Enterprise Server - InstallShield Wiza ird . × Information Please read the following text. Б IGFIX ra 1 Please review the installation parameters belov v.
+The BES Server installer will perform the follow - Install the BES Server's program files - Install the BES Server service and other web - Read in configuration settings from the Action - Create a database and set up the tables for S - Prompt you to change the SQL Server defau - Prompt you to create user logins for the BES - Prompt you to run the BES Diagnostics Tool) server files n Masthead SQL Server It 'sa' password (if Console (if running g advanced inst allation) InstaliShield J < B ack N ext > Cancel